Regan-Koopmans/Notes/XML.md

 ###Advantages of XML

 - Content is **separate from presentation.**
-- An open format &rarr; can work towards a standard.
+- An open format &rarr; people can work towards a standard.
 - Used on client and server
 - Widely supported
 - **Disparate systems** can communicate.